Identity-Preserving Text-to-Video Generation by Frequency Decomposition

 \subsubsection{High-frequency View: Local Facial Extractor}

 In light of \textit{Finding 2}, we recognize that Transformers have limited sensitivity to high-frequency information.
-It can be concluded that relying solely on global facial features is insufficient for IPT2V generation, as global facial features primarily consist of low-frequency information and lack the intrinsic features necessary for editing.
-This task requires not only maintaining identity consistency, but also incorporating editing capabilities, such as generating videos of faces with the same identity but varying age and makeup.
-Achieving this requires the extraction of facial features that are unaffected by non-ID attributes (\eg, expression, posture, and shape), since age and makeup do not alter a person's core identity.
-We define these features as intrinsic identity features (\eg, high-frequency).
+It can be concluded that relying solely on global facial extractor is insufficient for IPT2V generation, as global facial features lack of high-frequency information.
+So we use a face recognition backbone \cite{arcface} to extract high-frequency features, as these are invariant to non-ID attributes (\eg, expression, posture, and shape).
+We refer to these features as intrinsic identity features (\eg, high-frequency), since age and makeup do not alter an individual’s core identity.
+Following \cite{UniPortrait}, we utilize the penultimate layer of the backbone, rather than its output, as it retains more spatial information pertinent to identity.
+However, our experiments reveal that while the face recognition backbone improves identity consistency, it lacks the semantic features required for editing.
+This task demands not only maintaining identity consistency but also incorporating the ability to edit, such as generating videos of faces with the same identity but varying age and makeup.
+Previous research \cite{Imagine_yourself, ID-Animator} relies solely on the CLIP encoder \cite{CLIP} to enable editing capabilities.
+However, since CLIP is not specifically trained on face datasets, the features it extracts include irrelevant non-face information, which can compromise identity fidelity \cite{photomaker, instantid, Ip-adapter}.

-Previous research \cite{Imagine_yourself, ID-Animator, UniPortrait} use local features from the CLIP image encoder \cite{CLIP} as intrinsic features to improve editing capabilities.
-However, since CLIP is not specifically trained on face datasets, the extracted features contain harmful non-face information \cite{photomaker, instantid, Ip-adapter}.
-Therefore, we choose to use a face recognition backbone \cite{arcface} to extract intrinsic identity features.
-Instead of using the output of the backbone as the intrinsic identity feature, we use the penultimate layer, which retains more spatial information related to identity.
-However, these features still lack sufficient semantic information \cite{pulid, UniPortrait}, which is crucial for personalized video generation.